Search Connexions

 Some of the writers have a tendency to adopt a lifeless academic tone; one of the best articles, on the bath raids and the right to privacy committee, incorporates responses from three activists other than the writer, making it more of a discussion with more than one point of view.

-The strength of this volume, which makes it a useful resource for people working for social change, is that it does get down and look at the actual experiences of people on the activist front lines.
+The strength of this volume, which makes it a useful resource for people working for social change, is that it does get down and looks at the actual experiences of people on the activist front lines.

 [Abstract by Ulli Diemer]